Biological Sciences

 Advanced Cell Biology and Bio-imaging

-Immerse yourself in most exciting research and developmental topics surrounding microscopic cell biology and bio-imaging analysis.
-In this module, you will gain an in-depth insight and appreciation of the molecular mechanisms at play in the cell biology of mammals, yeast and plants.
+Immerse yourself in the most exciting research and developmental topics surrounding microscopic cell biology and bio-imaging analysis.
+In this module, you'll gain an in-depth insight and appreciation of the molecular mechanisms at play in the cell biology of mammals, yeast and plants.
 You’ll investigate some of the techniques underpinning the latest associated research in the field, and dive into an exploration of fundamental biological processes in topics such as cell signalling and interacting proteins, the endomembrane system, and the cell cycle.
 Innovative advanced experimental bio-imaging has opened up new avenues to implement highly powerful experimental methods for investigation of cell biology.
 Light microscopy techniques will allow you to probe important biological questions, observe living cells of animals and plants, and measure intracellular processes including protein interactions in different biological situations.

 Advanced Topics in Wildlife Conservation

 If you’ve ever been interested in the strategies behind conserving wildlife, this module is for you.
 You’ll study and identify key concepts which will support your ability to formulate solutions for protecting biodiversity at the local and landscape scale.
 You’ll focus your learning on core conservation issues, with consideration of controversies and alternative approaches to the practical issues involved in land management for successful conservation.
 You’ll build on your foundational knowledge from previous modules.
-As your study progresses you will gain a practical and theoretical understanding of wildlife conservation and the environmental issues that threaten species.
+As your study progresses you'll gain a practical and theoretical understanding of wildlife conservation and the environmental issues that threaten species.

 Animal Neurobiology and Behaviour